vial0ft/marginal-notes/notes/thoughts/where_is_my_docs/en/index.md

 About a month has passed since you started working on the project.
 You have begun to understand how some parts of the system work but not everything - the project is quite large, and there is quite a lot of business logic.

 One day, during a daily meeting, you're assigned the task of investigating a new bug.
-It is quite an unpleasant bug, but it is not so critical that any of the old-timers collegues would put aside all their work on new features and deal with it.
+It is quite an unpleasant bug, but it is not so critical that any of the old-timers colleagues would put aside all their work on new features and deal with it.
 It is assigned to you.

 You've spent a day or two on research, but it, unfortunately, does not give you an answer to the question "What is the *cause* for this behavior?".
 You've searched by keywords for the description of domain entities in the project documentation, description of modules that (as you've assumed) contain the cause of the bug, but haven't found answers.